openshift/enhancements/enhancements/monitoring/scrape-profiles.md

 cluster on AWS currently produces around 350K series by default, and enabling additional add-ons increases that number.
-Users have repeatedly asked for a supported method of making Prometheus consume less memory, either by increasing the scraping timeout (which isn't a direction we would like to follow) or by scraping fewer targets -- for example, modifying the ServiceMonitors to drop metrics undesired to some users.
+Users have repeatedly asked for a supported method of making Prometheus consume less memory, either by increasing the scraping interval or by scraping fewer targets -- for example, modifying the ServiceMonitors to drop metrics undesired to some users.

 These modifications are currently not possible, because the service monitors deployed to OCP are managed by operators and cannot be modified.
 This proposal outlines a solution for allowing